-8.2.1 HISTORY
+8.2.1 History

-The National Record of the Historic Environment stems from survey, recording and research by HES (and formerly RCAHMS); from the integration of different organisations and their archives; and active collecting from individuals and organisations.
-It also includes Canmore (www.canmore.org.uk), which is the modern manifestation of the National Inventory where information and archives come together for public access.
+The National Record of the Historic Environment stems from survey, recording and research by HES (and formerly Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS)), from the integration of different organisations and their archives; and active collecting from individuals and organisations.
+It also includes Canmore (www.canmore.org.uk) which is the modern manifestation of the National Inventory where information and archives come together for public access.
 The purpose of our work is to create a comprehensive record of the historic environment.

-Between 1908 and 2015, RCAHMS generated its own collection through measured survey drawings, photography and research.
-The remit - to collect, record and interpret information relating to Scotland's archaeological, architectural, industrial and maritime heritage - resulted in an extensive archive.
+Between 1908 and 2015 RCAHMS generated its own collection through measured survey drawings, photography and research.
+The remit, to collect, record and interpret information relating to Scotland's archaeological, architectural, industrial and maritime heritage, resulted in an extensive archive.
 From the earliest years, RCAHMS also accumulated information and material from individuals.
-A number of organisations were integrated into RCAHMS through time, including the Scottish National Buildings Record (SNBR) in 1966, the Ordnance Survey Archaeology Branch in 1983, the Scottish Industrial Archaeological Survey in 1985, and the Scottish Office Aerial Photographic Unit in 1993, adding a wealth of historic drawings, prints and engravings, photographs and books to the collection.
+A number of organisations were integrated into RCAHMS through time including the Scottish National Buildings Record (SNBR) in 1966, the Ordnance Survey Archaeology Branch in 1983, the Scottish Industrial Archaeological Survey in 1985, and the Scottish Office Aerial Photographic Unit in 1993, adding a wealth of historic drawings, prints and engravings, photographs and books to the collection.
 RCAHMS also actively encouraged individuals to document and record their heritage, sometimes providing photographic film or sharing expertise.
 This resulted in the deposit of some significant collections, such as the graveyard photographs of Betty Willsher or the carved stone photography of Tom E Gray.
-With the creation of MyCanmore in 2008-9, and active community projects such as Scotland's Rural Past (launched in 2006), the facilities were developed for individuals or groups to upload material (information, drawings, manuscripts and photographs) directly to help enhance the National Record (for more detailed history see17.)
+With the creation of MyCanmore in 2008-9, and active community projects, such as Scotland's Rural Past (launched in 2006), the facilities were developed for individuals or groups to upload material (information, drawings, manuscripts and photographs) directly to help enhance the National Record (for more detailed history see 19.)

-8.2.2 ARCHITECTURE a) Scope
+8.2.2 Architecture

-The architectural collections comprise information and archive in all formats documenting individual buildings, sites and monuments, recording change through time and illustrating the architectural design and build process.
+The architectural collections comprise of information and archives in all formats, documenting individual buildings, sites and monuments, recording change through time and illustrating the architectural design and build process.
 They include internally generated archival material created in the course of RCAHMS survey work between 1908 and 2015, and HES from 2015 onwards.
 Significant elements of the archive include:

-- Results of RCAHMS and HES fieldwork and research in all archive formats, including field notes, written description and analysis, correspondence, glass plate, film and digital photography, building survey and publication drawings, 3D data, mapping data, databases and interpretative material. - Material from architectural practices, including papers, drawings, photographs and books from firms based in Scotland spanning the 19th to mid-20th century.
+- Results of RCAHMS and HES fieldwork and research in all archive formats, including field notes, written description and analysis, correspondence, glass plate, film and digital photography, building survey and publication drawings, 3D data, mapping data, databases and interpretative material - Material from architectural practices, including papers, drawings, photographs and books from firms based in Scotland spanning the 19th to mid-20th century.
 This material relates mainly to Scotland but some of the architects also worked abroad.
-Practice papers are collected as they highlight changes in projects and design. - Material from individual architects Scottish or mainly working in Scotland including student drawings, portfolios, design albums and drawing instruments.

-- Manuscripts relating to research on buildings such as the research notes prepared for the Buildings of Scotland publication series. - Three-dimensional material relating to the design process has been selectively acquired such as maquettes, models and drawing instruments. - Photographs glass plate negatives through to digital - comprising topographical views of buildings and photo albums.
-In addition there are collections relating to particular organisations such as the Country Commission, Country Life and ScottishPower, practice photography and company photography e.g. Scott Morton, and Whytock and Reid. - Books from architects and architects practices (often annotated) as well as early imprints and rare volumes. - Outreach and community engagement projects which have generated descriptions, drawings and photographs in all formats to enhance the record.
+Practice papers are collected as they highlight changes in projects and design - Material from individual architects who are Scottish or mainly working in Scotland including student drawings, portfolios, design albums and drawing instruments - Manuscripts relating to research on buildings such as the research notes prepared for the Buildings of Scotland publication series - Three-dimensional material relating to the design process which has been selectively acquired such as maquettes, models and drawing instruments - Photographs glass plate negatives through to digital comprising topographical views of buildings and photo albums.
+In addition, there are collections relating to particular organisations such as the Countryside Commission for Scotland, Country Life and Scottish Power, practise photography and company photography, for example, Scott Morton, and Whytock and Reid